-For the "lectures" please silence cell phones.
+For the "lectures" please silence cell phones/microphones.
 It is understood that there may be times when emergency calls occur or the "pick me up at the airport" call needs to happen.
 For those calls please step into the hallway to take the call.
 During lab time, you can turn the sounds back on the cell phones.
 Talking:

-For the "lectures" please don't talk.
-It is understood that you may need to turn to a neighbor for the occasional question like "what slide is he on?" or "which file is that?" or "what page # did he say?" and that's fine.
+For lectures, it is understood that you may need to turn to a neighbor for the occasional question like "what slide is he on?" or "which file is that?" or "what page # did he say?" and that's fine.
 It is the full conversations that are distracting not only to the instructor but to the class as a whole.
-For the Lab Time you can talk all you want, but "indoor voices" please.
+For the Architecture and Assembly Lab Time, you can talk all you want, but "indoor voices" please.
 Language:

 The instructor will try his darn-doodliest to not swear during class time but an occasional expletive may slip out.
 Please try your darn-doodliest not to swear but don't fear reprisals if an occasional expletive slips out.
-CSIT 256-01 Computer Architecture & Assembly Language CRN 27557 Spring 2024 - Syllabus v0.0 Proper Use of Computers:
+Proper Use of Computers: